Tandem Highway Dance

 Texas, USA

-It was too early and still dark at 5:30 a.m. as I drove through Houston, Texas on the way to my parents’ house for our 2008 Thanksgiving dinner.
+It was too early and still dark at 5:30 a.m. as I drove through Houston, Texas, on the way to my parents’ house for our 2008 Thanksgiving dinner.

 As I drove south out of town on Highway 59, somewhere between Richmond and Rosenberg, I noted brake lights on the cars in front of me.

-As I got closer I saw two 18-wheeler tractor-trailer rigs, one in each lane, slowing down until they were next to each other and blocking any traffic from getting around them.
+As I got closer, I saw two 18-wheeler tractor-trailer rigs, one in each lane, slowing down until they were next to each other and blocking any traffic from getting around them.
 I thought maybe there was an accident, or perhaps one of the trucks was getting in position to pass the other one.

-The two rigs never faltered in their tandem blockade, ignoring the impatient honks of the cars behind them and moving over as necessary to keep cars from going around them on the highway shoulders.
-This situation continued for about another 15 minutes until three police cars, lights flashing, came racing up the access road and around the two 18-wheeler rigs.
+The two rigs never faltered in their tandem blockade, ignoring the impatient honks of the cars behind them and moving as necessary to keep cars from going around them on the highway shoulders.
+This situation continued for another 15 minutes until three police cars, lights flashing, came racing up the access road and around the two 18-wheeler rigs.

 I watched while the police cars herded the weaving car to the side of the highway and forced it to stop.
 The 18-wheeler rigs then sped up and moved over to let all the cars pass by.